antik9/OTUS_HOMEWORKS/HW_06_uwsgi/README.md

 ./start.sh
 ```

-If you deploy this application on your local machine to run server you should change dir to **server/**.
+If you deploy this application on your local machine to run server you should change dir to **server/**.</br>
-In container you by default start at **server/**.
+In container you by default start at **server/**.</br>
-Than you should run uwsgi service with
+Then you should run uwsgi service with
 ```
 uwsgi --ini ip2w.ini
 ```